-When a new device is added to the network, it is necessary to assign the device to an IP address so that users may monitor and manage it through DW Spectrum.
+When a new device is added to the network, it is necessary to assign the device an IP address so that users may monitor and manage it through DW Spectrum® IPVMS.

 By default, Digital Watchdog cameras are assigned with a dynamic (DHCP) networking protocol that allows network routers to easily assign IP addresses to the connected devices.
-While using the Auto Discovery feature of DW Spectrum simplifies the setup process for devices, some set up on part of the user may be required.
+While using the Auto Discovery feature of DW Spectrum® IPVMS can simplify the setup process of devices, some additional setup on part of the user may be required.

 This article will outline how to configure the network settings for a new IP camera.